5 Ways to Take Care of Your Dental ImplantsJanuary 4, 2023

-This common condition describes the excessive grinding or clenching of teeth.
+This common condition describes the.
 Bruxism can occur either during the day or at night and sufferers are typically not aware of their behavior until symptoms are felt later on.

 For example, someone who grinds their teeth at night may wake up in the morning with a headache or tooth pain and not know the immediate cause.
 Both adults and children can be diagnosed with bruxism which can range from mild to severe.

 You may have bruxism if you have experienced:

 - Pain or soreness in the jaw, neck, or face